edubart/minicoro/README.md

 - `MCO_ZERO_MEMORY`           - Zero memory of stack for new coroutines and when discarding IO data, intended for garbage collected environments.
 - `MCO_USE_ASM`               - Force use of assembly context switch implementation.
 - `MCO_USE_UCONTEXT`          - Force use ucontext of context switch implementation.
+- `MCO_USE_VALGRIND`          - Define if you want run with valgrind to fix accessing memory errors.

 # Cheatsheet